Nocthfox/Portfolio-Manager/README.md

 This is a a tool to manage and track your cryptocurrency portfolio, including investments and profits or losses.

 In this code, i defined a Portfolio class that represents a cryptocurrency portfolio.
-The class has the following methods.
+The class has the following methods:

 -  ``` __init__ ```: Initializes the portfolio with an empty holdings dictionary.
 -  ```add_holding```: Adds a new holding to the portfolio with the symbol, quantity, and purchase price.